skellis46/slipbox/improvisation and the threshold of the self.md

 – Lisa Nelson [in @despain-2014-landscape p.39]

-The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
+The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

 [^am]: For more detail regarding authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming] and Jane Bacon's _Authentic Movement: A field of practices_ [-@bacon-2015-authentic]